 McGraw Hill Connect assignments will provide additional information for the material discussed in class and to check your knowledge of the concepts.
 Therefore, the reading and the correlated Connect assignments are designed to supplement the lectures, and in-class activities.
 These are REQUIRED and are part of your grade.
-As these are designed to help you prepare for the class activities and exams there will be no late assignments accepted.
 All of the Connect assignments will be open from the beginning of the semester, and are due on Sundays of their respective weeks, so you may complete these, along with the reading, early if you choose.
-Please note that there will be two Connect assignments due Week 8, and Week 9, so please plan accordingly.
+Please note that there will be two Connect assignments due Week 8, and Week 10, so please plan accordingly.
 There are 15 Connect assignments, worth 10 points each, and the two lowest scores will be dropped (so 130 points will count towards your grade).
-The first Connect assignment is due on Sunday, August 27th.
+The first Connect assignment is due on Sunday, January 21st.